 If you have a leak, low pressure, or some other problem after the installation, or at any other time, call the Town office at 540-822-5788 to report your concern.

 With the new (and much more accurate) meters, there may be increased water usage recorded for properties with the older meters.
 This is not due to increased usage.
-The new meters will be accurately capturing usage for older meters that lose accuracy as they age.
-In other words, there is water that is being used but not metered due to the age and older technology used in the current meters.
+The new meters will be accurately capturing usage the older meters may have missed due to age and older technology.